 The Republic of Turkey is situated on two continents: the main part is in Asia and a small portion is part of Europe.
 The popular cosmopolitan capital of Istanbul is located exactly on this Eurasian border.
-Several countries border Turkey, including Bulgaria, Georgia, Azerbaijan and Iran.
-It is a vast country with several climates: a Mediterranean climate along the coast, a semi-arid climate inland and a temperate continental climate in the eastern part.
-Turkey is a very popular holiday destination.
-The country houses a beautiful coastline, spectacular natural scenery and cities that are packed with historical castles and mosques.
-The people are known to be very friendly and welcoming, and the Turkish cuisine is world famous.
-In short: Turkey offers all the ingredients for a wonderful trip.
-Visit the Turkish Riviera with resorts such as Antalya, Alanya and Marmaris; explore rugged Cappadocia or opt for culture in cities such as Izmir and Ankara.
-Regardless of what you plan to do whilst in Turkey, always take into account the risk of diseases and mosquito bites.
-Malaria is prevalent in certain regions.
-Our KLM Health Services experts gladly tell you what vaccinations you require and provide advice on additional measures you can take to minimise health risk during your stay.
+Several countries border Turkey.
+This includes Bulgaria, Georgia, Azerbaijan and Iran.
+It is a vast country with several climates.
+Such as a Mediterranean climate along the coast, a semi-arid climate inland and a temperate continental climate in the eastern part.
+Therefor regardless of what you plan to do whilst in Turkey, always take into account the risk of diseases and mosquito bites.
+Our KLM Health Services experts gladly tell you what vaccinations you require.
+And provide advice on additional measures you can take to minimise health risk during your stay.
 Click here to make an appointment with one of our nurses.

 Turkey vaccinations: the most common risks

 Various diseases are prevalent in Turkey to which you are likely not resistant.
-The right vaccines can protect you against these.
+Thus, the right vaccines can protect you against these.
 Please view our list of the most common health risks in Turkey and read which specific vaccinations you require.

 Vaccination against hepatitis A is recommended for all travelers to this country.